Motion feedback devices providing position and velocity information to closed-loop control systems.

 Linear Encoders (267 suppliers)

-Rotary encoder disks are round or disk-shaped and have evenly-spaced holes or markings around their perimeter.
+Optical encoder disks and strips have evenly-spaced holes or markings around their perimeter or length.

 Rotary encoders convert the angular position of a shaft or axle to an analog or digital code.
 There are two types of rotary encoders, absolute and incremental encoders, which can be controlled by various technologies which include mechanical, optical, magnetic and fiber optic.